freignat91/mlearning/README.md

 - for each simulation tick and for each ant:
   - build the network entry using what the ant see (see chapter `ant network structure`)
+  - compute the happiness of the ant (see chapter `the happiness of a ant`)
+  - if this happiness is the same than the one of previous loop, do nothing and keep the direction as it is.
+  - if this happiness is greater than the one of previous loop, then consider that the previous decision was good, keep the direction as it is and train the network using the previous entry and the output corresponding the chosen direction. if this happiness is lower than the previous one, indicating that either the previous decision was bad or the environment of the ant changed:
+    - define if the decision should be random or taken by the network, (see chapter `decision random versus network`)
+    - if the decision should be random, then choose a new direction randomly
+    - if the decision should be taken by the network then:
       - propagate the entry in the network
-  - considering the network output, take a decision about the direction the ant should move (see chapter `take decision on output`).
+      - considering the network output, set the new direction the ant is going to move (see chapter `take decision on output`).
   - move the ant to the chosen direction
-  - compute the happiness of the ant (see chapter `the happiness of a ant`)
-  - if the happiness is the same than the one of previous loop, do nothing and keep the direction as it is.
-  - if this happiness is greater than the one of previous loop, then consider that the decision is good and train the network using the previous entry and the output corresponding the chosen direction.

 This loop appeared not to be enough, the network has difficulties to converge